lojak57/DRYDRapidResponse/dryad-restoration-app/rulesforai.md

 ### 3.1 Authentication & User Roles

-The app currently has a `RoleSwitcher` component to simulate different user roles:
+The app currently has a `UserSwitcher` component to simulate different user roles:

 * **ADMIN**: Full access to all features
 * **OFFICE**: Can manage jobs, create jobs, and complete jobs